LukynkaCZE/kotlin-bindables/README.md

 ### Unregistering Listeners & Disposing

-all event functions provide you back with a listener that you can then unregister at a later time:
+All event functions provide you back with a listener that you can then unregister at a later time:

 ```kotlin
 val playerHealth = Bindable<Int>(5)